cypress-io/cypress-documentation/source/guides/references/file-opener-preference.md

 If you wish to change your selection, you can do so in the **Settings** tab of the Cypress Test Runner.

-{% imgTag /img/guides/file-opener-preference-settings-tab.png "screenshot of test runner settings tab with file opener preference panel" %}
+{% imgTag /img/guides/file-opener-preference-settings-tab.png "screenshot of Test Runner settings tab with file opener preference panel" %}